hoprnet/docs-rpch-net/versioned_docs/version-Alpha/guides/Integrating-RPCh.md

    The RPCh SDK has to perform various cryptographic magic to make everything possible.
 This is done via our `RPCh Crypto` libraries which are build in `rust` and compiled to `WASM`.

-   RPCh ships three distributions of our RPCh Crypto library ([@rpch/crypto](https://www.npmjs.com/package/@rpch/crypto), [@rpch/crypto-for-web](https://www.npmjs.com/package/@rpch/crypto-for-web), [@rpch/crypto-for-nodejs](https://www.npmjs.com/package/@rpch/crypto-for-nodejs)) which allows you to pick the one that suites your project's environment the most.
+   RPCh ships three distributions of our RPCh Crypto library ([@rpch/crypto](https://www.npmjs.com/package/@rpch/crypto), [@rpch/crypto-for-web](https://www.npmjs.com/package/@rpch/crypto-for-web), [@rpch/crypto-for-nodejs](https://www.npmjs.com/package/@rpch/crypto-for-nodejs)) which allows you to pick the one that suits your project's environment the most.
 See [distribution](https://github.com/Rpc-h/crypto#distributions) for more details.

-   Once you picked the variant that works best for you, you simply pass it to the SDK.
+   Once you pick the variant that works best for you, you simply pass it to the SDK.

 ## Examples